Roast Spatchcock Chicken

 Recipe notes

-- Pro tip: Spatchcock your chicken in advance or ask your butcher to do it for you!
+- Pro tip: You can spatchcock the chicken 1-2 days in advance, or ask your butcher to do it for you.

 - A 3-4 lb. chicken works perfectly for this spatchcock roast chicken recipe.
 Cooking time depends on the weight of your chicken and your oven temperature (they all vary).
 Check the temperature after 45 minutes of cooking time and baste the vegetables with the chicken juices if necessary to keep from burning.